sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 ### General data structures and analysis classes

+* Simulation -- a class that takes shared pointers to things like the data structures, cell models, equations of motion, etc., below.
+This allows for centralized control of very flexible, run-time changes to simulations.

 * Simple2DCell -- a class that defines flat data structures for some of the most common features of off-lattice cell models, such as cell positions, vertex positions, neighbor information, etc. Also contains the functionality to perform spatial sorting of cells and vertices for better memory locality.